Geometric Renormalization of the Speed of Light and the Origin of the Planck Scale in a Saturation-Stitch Vacuum

 QCD

 = 0) without requiring an axion.
-Finally, we discuss the geometric obstruction to
+Finally, we discuss the geometric obstruc-

 The unification of Quantum Field Theory (QFT) and General Relativity remains the

-time assumed in QFT, which leads to ultraviolet divergences when applied to gravity.
-Discrete
+spacetime assumed in QFT, which leads to ultraviolet divergences when applied to gravity.

-spacetime models offer a natural regularization mechanism [1], but they typically suffer from
+Discrete spacetime models offer a natural regularization mechanism [1], but they typically

-We present the Selection-Stitch Model (SSM), formalized within the Unified Geomet-
+We present the Selection-Stitch Model (SSM), which models the vacuum as an emer-

 In this paper, we derive: